 About my research

-For over 13 years, my research has focused on applied research and evaluation, working with criminal justice practitioners, community-based organizations and foundations, and public and social service systems to examine violent behavior primarily directed at women and girls, including sexual assault, human trafficking, and intimate partner violence.
-Over the last ten years, I have focused on violence and victimization issues faced locally—Cleveland, Cuyahoga County, and Northeast Ohio—as an applied researcher with a successful record of community collaborations on funded initiatives.
+Since 2008, my research has focused on applied research and evaluation, working with criminal justice practitioners, community-based organizations and foundations, and public and social service systems to examine violent behavior primarily directed at women and girls, including sexual assault, human trafficking, and intimate partner violence.

 As detailed below, my research can be categorized into three different types of scholarship.